lisanneblok/MyanmarEQ2025/README.md

-# MyanmarEQ2025
+# 2025 Mw-7.7 Earthquake Impact Assessment in Myanmar and Thailand using Remote Sensing Data

 ## Project Overview
 MyanmarEQ2025 is a collaborative volunteer project under IMPACTSquad, focused on assessing post-earthquake building damage in Myanmar following the 2025 seismic event.
-The goal is to support rapid damage assessment using remote sensing data, AI-based methods, and collaborative mapping tools.
+The goal is to support rapid damage assessment using remote sensing data, image signal processing methods, and collaborative mapping tools.

 ## Project Objectives
-- Rapid post-disaster building damage assessment using EO data and AI
+- Rapid post-disaster building damage assessment using EO data and various signal processing methods
 - Visualize damage information through an interactive web map
 - Openly share geospatial data and findings for public and academic use